 Crystal Optics

-2. Fabricating and refurbishing ultrahigh-quality crystal optics (Si, Ge, quartz, sapphire, diamond), from precise orienting, cutting/dicing, grinding, etching, to strain-free polishing
+2. Fabricating (and refurbishing) ultrahigh-quality crystal optics (Si, Ge, quartz, sapphire, diamond), from precise orienting, cutting/dicing, grinding, and etching to strain-free polishing, including channel-cut crystal polishing.

 3. X-ray characterization and testing of crystal optics using X-ray topography and double-crystal rocking curve imaging.